pimoroni/pmk-circuitpython/README.md

-# Keybow 2040 CircuitPython
+# PMK - Pimoroni Mechanical/Mushy Keypad - CircuitPython <!-- omit in toc -->

 This CircuitPython library is for the RP2040-powered Keybow 2040 from Pimoroni, a 16-key mini mechanical keyboard with RGB backlit keys.
-Find out more about Keybow 2040 at the link below.

 [Learn more about Keybow 2040 at pimoroni.com](https://shop.pimoroni.com/products/keybow-2040)

 It also works on Raspberry Pi Pico mounted in RGB Keypad Base from Pimoroni a 16-key mini rubber keyboard with RGB backlit keys.
-Find out more about Pico RGB Keypad Base at the link below.

 [Learn more about Pico RGB Keypad Base at pimoroni.com](https://shop.pimoroni.com/products/pico-rgb-keypad-base)